- Academy Color Encoding System (ACES)

 - Color Picking has nothing to do with the Color Picker tool.

-- Color Picking in Nuke and Guerilla are quite similar : it is just an IDT to set any image into the ACEScg ecosystem and pick ACEScg values.
+- Color Picking in Nuke and Guerilla are quite similar : it is just a role that you may use to set any image into the ACEScg ecosystem and pick ACEScg values from it.

 - Maya has quite a different use of Color Picking.
 It actually uses this role to set a constant color in a shader or a light (what I like to call Color Declaration for a lack of better expression.
 If you find a better one, let me know).